- Who produces Poets.org?

 Who are the Chancellors, Staff, and Board of the Academy of American Poets?

-Established in 1946, the Board of Chancellors is an honorary group of esteemed poets who consult with the organization on artistic matters, elect the recipients of its largest prizes, advocate for its programmatic work, and serve as ambassadors for poetry in the world at large.
+Established in 1946, the Board of Chancellors is an honorary group of esteemed poets who consult with the organization on artistic matters, elect the recipients of its largest prizes, advocate for its programmatic work, help oversee a Poets Emergency Fund that supports poets in extreme crises, and serve as ambassadors for poetry in the world at large.
 Most of the staff members of the Academy of American Poets are poets themselves who share a passionate dedication to assisting other poets and growing the audience for poetry in the United States.
 The Board of Directors oversees the organization's mission, strategic plans and finances, and champions its programs.

 How can you get more involved?